unsetbit/p/README.md

 anyNode.isOpen(); // return true if the connection is open var nodeArray = anyNode.getPeers(); // returns an array of all peer connections

+// Firewalling connections
+var protectedNode = P.create(function(offerData){
+	// Only accept RTC connection offers which send 'secret' as the offer data
+	// this firewall rule will apply to any child nodes as well return offerData === 'secret';
+});

+// Send offerData with a connection request anyNode.connect({address: address, offerData: 'secret'});

 // Sending and receiving messages webRtcNode.send(message); // send a message to a peer; can be json, string, or arraybuffer webRtcNode.on('message', function(message){}); // listens for messages from a peer